mtumilowicz/java-spring-boot-oauth2-oidc-pkce-workshop/README.txt

                 * client can use its own credentials to obtain a new access token at any time
         * Implicit and Hybrid flow
             * avoid the authorization code exchange => significantly harder to secure
-* vulnerabilities
-    * with a user logged in, CSRF is possible if the application doesn’t apply any CSRF protection mechanism
-    * token hijacking

 ## OpenId Connect (OIDC)
 * allows for "Federated Authentication"